 SHA will notify the family in writing when it is selected from the waiting list.
-Notification may be provided through email if an email address has been provided.
-The notice will include the documents to be completed to determine eligibility for the program.
-These documents must be completed and submitted by the applicant within the time period specified.
-Applications will be processed based on the first complete packet received by the SHA.
+The notice will include the Eligibility Packet to be completed and returned by the applicant, along with all required documents.
+Applications will be processed based on first complete packet returned to the SHA.

-If a notification is returned as non-deliverable, or not returned within the specified time, the family will be removed from the waiting list without further notice.
+If a notification letter is returned to SHA with no forwarding address, or not returned within the specified time the family will be removed from the waiting list without further notice.
 Such failure to act on the part of the applicant prevents SHA from making an eligibility determination; therefore, no informal review will be offered.